 Intramural sports include flag football, basketball, softball, volleyball, soccer, dodgeball, and ultimate frisbee.
-Rec Games currently include badminton, beach volleyball, kickball, and disc golf.
+Rec Games currently include badminton, beach volleyball, kickball, Spike Ball, and 9 Square in the Air.
 Activities are generally open to most students, faculty and staff.

 How to Sign-up for Intramural Sports